rackerlabs/technical-blog/_posts/2020-04-07-dbvisit-standby-for-oracle-se-v2.0-disaster-recovery.md

 You can switch over easily.
 Dbvisit performs a Graceful Switchover (GS) in a controlled manner, so you lose no data during the role change over.
-The latest version of Dbvisit gives you the option of using a Dbvisit snapshot to create a replica of your production database at a moment in time by using your standby database.
+The latest version of Dbvisit gives you the option of using a Dbvisit snapshot to create a replica of your production database at a point in time by using your standby database.
 After you create the snapshot, you can use the database without impacting the primary database because you performed this action on the standby database.
 Use the Dbvisit Standby Snapshot Option for reporting environments, DR testing, development or test environments, and application testing.

-Dbvisit Standby Version 8 consists of four components:
+Dbvisit Standby Version 8 consists of the following components:

-- **`dbvctl`**: Dbvisit Standby Command Line Interface (CLI)
+- **`dbvctl`**: Dbvisit Standby command line interface (CLI)
-- **`dbvnet`**: Dbvisit Network Communications
+- **`dbvnet`**: Dbvisit network communications
 - **`dbvagent`**: Dbvisit Agent
 - **`dbvserver`**: Dbvisit Central Console, a web-based user interface